Cross-user Similarities in Viewing Behavior for 360$^{\circ}$ Video and Caching Implications

 \section{Similarity Characterization}

 In this section we present an initial characterization of the viewing similarities and differences between users watching the same video.
 For each video, we calculate and report summary statistics based on the viewing directions observed every 50ms.
-To account for the timestamps not always aligning perfectly between the traces, we use interpolation and note that good accuracy is ensured by the \revrev{data collection using}{use of} a measurement granularity of 10ms \revrev{(i.e., 100 measurements per second).}{(i.e., 100 measurements per second) in the data collection.}
+To account for the timestamps not always aligning perfectly between the traces, we use interpolation and note that good accuracy is ensured by the use of a measurement granularity of 10ms \revAA{(i.e., 100 measurements per second) in}{in} the data collection.